 This dollar for dollar match is currently available to customers at our Central Avenue Farmers’ Market, Watts Healthy Farmers’ Market, Echo Park Farmer’s Market, Glassell Park Farmer’s Market, and Baldwin Hills Crenshaw Farmer’s Market with plans to eventually expand to all SEE-LA markets.
 Since Market Match funds can only be spent to purchase fresh fruits and vegetables, the program is effective at increasing the affordability of fresh, local fruits and vegetables for low-income residents while benefiting the farmers and the local economy.

 WIC Farmers Market Nutrition Program (FMNP) and Fruit and Vegetable Checks (FVC)

-All SEE-LA Markets are certified to take WIC and Senior Farmers Market Nutrition Checks from May until the end of November.
-As of 2012, six of SEE-LA’s eight markets became certified to accept WIC Fruit and Vegetable Checks at the market.
+All SEE-LA Markets are certified to take WIC and Senior Farmers Market Nutrition Program (FMNP) Checks from May until the end of November.
+As of 2015, five of SEE-LA’s seven markets became certified to accept WIC Fruit and Vegetable Checks (FVC) at the market.
 The WIC FVC vouchers are also able to be matched dollar for dollar at the markets.
 Check with your Market Manager to find out how to shop at the Market with your FMNP or FVC vouchers.

 To find out more information about WIC and how to apply, please click here.